 Ilford Wargames Group

-The UN Equipment is based on a modular design.
-This page outlines the modules but doesn't give explicit rules to avoid copyright infringement!.
+The UN Equipment is based on a series of modular designs.
+This page outlines the modules.

 A basic module aimed at absorbing damage at a minimal cost.
 UN Armour is a composite structure or (for some ground and asteroid based facilities) just rock.
 The Eiui are known to have more effective armour - it's just that the UN doesn't know how they build it.